Update 01/28/19: I still use this exact same scale in my kitchen today. It’s surprisingly durable and accurate.

 Overall, the compact kitchen scale delivers solid results.
 I compared it side by side with my other scale and I preferred the Precision Pro in comparison.

 The Precision Pro is light and I immediately questioned its capability.
 However, I soon realized that its lightweight construction didn’t impede its ability to accurately weigh a variety of foods.
 I used a range of items weighing a few grams to more than 8 pounds.
 I re-weighed everything a second time and found the measurements remained the same.

 Next, I used the tare function and measured the items on plates or in bowls.
 The measurements remained accurate throughout.
 (I can’t same the same for the Pelouze scale which altered measurement readings periodically)

 Overall, the Precision Pro performed extremely well.
 I only have two small criticisms after using it these past two weeks.
 The measurements remain entirely in the unit selected (i.e. for heavier items it will not show both pounds and ounces).
-So, if you’re needing to weigh 4lbs 14 ounces of flour for a recipe, then you’ll need to know that you need 78 ounces or alternatively 4.87 lbs.
+So, if you’re weighing 4lbs 14 ounces of flour for a recipe, then you’ll need to know that you need 78 ounces or alternatively 4.87 lbs.